mia-platform/documentation/docs/runtime_suite/cms-site/overview.md

 ### Custom Frontends

 With the CMS Site it is possible to include custom frontends to display some desired content all in one place.
 A popular choice of custom frontends is [data visualization](../../business_suite/data-visualization).

+## Configuration

+CMS Site does not require any configuration file or any environment variables.